ravichauhan0407/monty-hall-problem-simulation/README.md

 # Monty Hall Simulation

 The Monty Hall Simulation is a web app that demonstrates the Monty Hall problem, a famous probability puzzle.
 The app allows users to play a simulation of the game show "Let's Make a Deal", in which they must choose one of three doors to open in an attempt to win a prize.
 After the user makes their initial choice, one of the remaining doors is opened to reveal a losing prize.
 The user is then given the option to stick with their original choice or switch to the other remaining door.
-The app tracks the number of wins and losses for each strategy and displays the results in an interactive bar chart.
+The app tracks the number of wins and losses for each strategy and displays the results in an interactive  chart.

 ## Demo